juhp/dl-fedora/README.md

 but if you create an `iso` subdirectory there (`~/Downloads/iso/`) it will use that directory instead.

-`dl-fedora` downloads the latest image redirected from `download.fedoraproject.org` by default, after checking for the latest image at `dl.fedoraproject.org`.
+`dl-fedora` downloads the latest mirrored image redirected from `download.fedoraproject.org` by default.
-However if the mirror is not synced yet it will download from `dl.fedoraproject.org` instead.
-You can use `--no-dl` to avoid checking and downloading from the main dl.fedoraproject.org mirror (in this case a nightly image might not be the very latest).
+If you want to ensure getting the very latest image you can use `--latest`, which will then download from `dl.fedoraproject.org` instead _if_ your mirror is not synced yet.
+(This behavior changed with 0.10.)

 If the image is already found to be downloaded it will not be re-downloaded of course.